Research shows CBD may inhibit the activity of enzymes that break down other medications.

 Other drugs that interact with the CYP enzymes may also affect CBD dosage.
 One phase 1 clinical trial found that when Sativex, a 50:50 mixture of THC and CBD, was co-administered with three known CYP inhibitors or inducers, they affected the metabolism of both THC and CBD.
 Ketoconazole, an antifungal and inhibitor of CYP3A4, slowed down the metabolism of both THC and CBD, so CBD levels were elevated.
 Rifampicin, an antibiotic and known CYP3A4 inducer, increased the metabolism of both THC and CBD.
 This means they cleared out of the body more quickly.
 Patients using Sativex in the study required a lower or higher dose when taking ketoconazole or rifampicin, respectively.
 This dose change helped them to better manage their symptoms and the side effects of the drug.

-We Need More Research on How You Can Take CBD Oil With Other Medications
+How You Can Take CBD Oil With Other Medications

 Outside of drugs that affect the CYP enzyme degradation pathway, there are very few studies.
 This includes studies on other potential drug-drug interactions with CBD.
 Most of these are on animal models.
 For example, one study on the effect of CBD for reducing pain and sensitivity due to chemotherapy with paclitaxel (in an animal cancer model) also looked for a potential interaction between CBD and paclitaxel.
 The study found that CBD did not interfere with the anti-cancer action of paclitaxel.